evkx/evkx.github.io/content/models/audi/e-tron_gt/e-tron_GT/_index.md

 Audi e-tron GT has an all-wheel drive system supported by two motors.
 One on each axle.

+You can order Audi e-tron GT with an alternative Adaptive Air Suspension suspension.
 The suspension is fully adaptive suspension both on the front and rear axle.
 Height and damping can be adjusted manually and automatically.
-Minimum ground clearance is 152 mm and max 248 mm.
+Minimum ground clearance is 125 mm and max 165 mm.

-You can order Audi e-tron GT with an alternative Adaptive Air Suspension Sport suspension.
-The suspension is fully adaptive suspension both on the front and rear axle.
-Height and damping can be adjusted manually and automatically.
-Minimum ground clearance is 152 mm and max 248 mm.

 Regenerative braking is available in several modes.
 The most efficient is automatic regen.
 In this mode, the car coasts when possible and uses regenerative braking when it needs to reduce speed.
 You can also enable one-pedal driving.

 Dynamic steering is standard on Audi e-tron GT.
 Dynamic steering varies the steering ratio as a function of driving speed.
+In addition,  rear-wheel steering is standard.
+Rear wheel steering reduces the turning circle when going slow.

 ## Exterior

-You can choose between 14 different paint colors when ordering this model.
+You can choose between 54 different paint colors when ordering this model.
  In addition, you can equip this model with an s-line exterior package.
 This package gives a more sporty design with a sporty diffusor and air intake.

 The black optics design package is an option.
 This package includes a black single-frame grille, black bezels around the windows, and if equipped with rails, black rails.

-You can choose between 10 wheels with sizes from 19 to 22 inches.
+You can choose between 7 wheels with sizes from 19 to 21 inches.

 The car has four regular doors and a tailgate.
 The electric-powered tailgate has a kick-sensor as optional equipment, making it possible to open it by just kicking the foot under the tailgate.